-Kent Annan is co-director of Haiti Partners (www.haitipartners.org), which has set up an Earthquake Response Fund.
+Kent Annan is co-director of Haiti Partners (www.haitipartners.org), a nonprofit focused on education in Haiti.
 He is the author of After Shock, which explores questions of faith, doubt, and searching, and he is also the author of Following Jesus Through the Eye of the Needle: Living Fully, Loving Dangerously, which is about living and working in Haiti.

 Posts By This Author

 My daughter attended her first day of kindergarten today.
 A poignant milestone dressed up in an exceptionally cute plaid jumper.